ihelpu-tech/graylog-kubernetes/docs/install.md

 	For status updates or troubleshooting, you can monitor the logs by running: `kubectl -n elastic-system logs -f statefulset.apps/elastic-operator`

 1. Configure and install Elasticsearch
 	* [Click to view Elastic Co's documentation for deploying Elasticsearch][elasticsearch]
+	* We will deploy a modified version of Elastic's official file:
 	```
 	kubectl apply -f yaml/deploy-elasticsearch.yaml
 	```

-	Elasticsearch 7.10 is the lastest version that is support by graylog according to [Graylog's Documentation](https://docs.graylog.org/en/4.1/pages/installation.html#system-requirements).
+	Elasticsearch 7.10 is the lastest version that is supported by graylog according to [Graylog's Documentation](https://docs.graylog.org/en/4.1/pages/installation.html#system-requirements).

 	The version can be updated by editing `spec.version` in the file `yaml/deploy-elasticsearch.yaml`